LogtalkDotOrg/logtalk3/manuals/sources/glossary.rst

    doclet file
-      A source file whose main purpose is to generate documentation for e.g. a library or an application.
+      A source file whose main purpose is to generate documentation for e.g. a :term:`library` or an application.

    loader file
-      A source file whose main purpose is to load a set of source files.
+      A :term:`source file` whose main purpose is to load a set of source files.

    settings file
-      A source file, compiled and loaded at Logtalk startup, mainly defining default values for compiler flags that override the defaults found on the backend Prolog compiler :term:`adapter files <adapter file>`.
+      A :term:`source file`, compiled and loaded at Logtalk startup, mainly defining default values for compiler flags that override the defaults found on the backend Prolog compiler :term:`adapter files <adapter file>`.

    tester file
-      A source file whose main purpose is to load and a run a set of unit tests.
+      A :term:`source file` whose main purpose is to load and a run a set of unit tests.

    this